WebReflection/tag-params/README.md

 This means that if an interpolation contains a string such as `${"breaking { char"}` or `${"breaking } char"}` the result will break.

-The good practice here is to pass strings via the `object`, instead of hard coding these within interpolations, as this won't likely get fixed any time soon.
+The good practice here is to pass strings via the `object`, instead of hard coding these within interpolations, as this won't likely get fixed any time soon (if ever).